Acting principals are not pictured, but, if known, are listed below. This page was last revised on Aug. 7, 2019.

 Gwen Gideon became Acting Principal in April 2012 following the resignation of Dr. Steve Knobl.

 KIMBERLY DAVIS became Principal of Gulf High School on May 7, 2012.
 She had been in education for over 20 years, beginning her career in south Georgia.
 In 1998, her family relocated to Pasco County, where she was hired as a science teacher at Zephyrhills High School.
 In 2002, she moved to the district office, where she worked as an Instructional Trainer Coach for science education.
 In 2004, she became the Pasco County Science Supervisor.
 She worked with science curriculum and the environmental education centers.
 In 2006, she opened SLHS as an assistant principal and worked there until moving to Anclote High School.
-She is the mother of two Pasco County graduates, one from Zephyrhills High School and the other an IB graduate of Land O’ Lakes High School.
+She retired at the end of the 2018-19 school year.